 David and Ross explain how the BBC brought 14 different codebases and its complex, client-side applications together into a single runtime, consolidating the architecture and eventually moving to a hybrid application driven by server-side rendering while retaining the feel of a client-side application.
 They also detail how the BBC evolved its approach to testing, moving from six-month release gaps to multiple releases per day, challenging its thinking continually in an effort to move faster and innovate continually.

 David Buckhurst is an engineering manager at the BBC, where he looks after the teams who develop interactive TV applications such as iPlayer and Red Button.
 David has a long history of working with complex device-based challenges.
-He has been a vocal advocate of automated testing for years, having really seen the value of automation while developing emulator technology such as Apple’s Rosetta.
-More recently, he led the development of Hive CI, the BBC’s device testing cloud, and adopted an open development approach that has made many of the BBC’s testing tools available open source.
+He’s been a vocal advocate of automated testing for years, having really seen the value of automation while developing emulator technology such as Apple’s Rosetta.
+Previously, he led the development of Hive CI, the BBC’s device testing cloud, and adopted an open development approach that made many of the BBC’s testing tools available open source.